Eric-mei/blog/about.md

 As a project assistant, With an overall aim to improve university teachers' pedagogical use of ICT, my daily job involves the following aspects:

-1) Collaborate with learning designers for designated projects and provide advice;
+    1. Collaborate with learning designers for designated projects and provide advice;

-2) Carry out background research with learning designers on relevant projects (e.g., evaluation of collaborative active learning spaces, blended learning, and identification and review of supporting tools);
+    2. Carry out background research with learning designers on relevant projects (e.g., evaluation of collaborative active learning spaces, blended learning, and identification and review of supporting tools);

-3) Provide on-site and in-class technical support to DLT staff, academic staff, presenters, mentors, and students for various project-related workshops, classes, and other sessions;
+    3. Provide on-site and in-class technical support to DLT staff, academic staff, presenters, mentors, and students for various project-related workshops, classes, and other sessions; and

-4) Deliver project-related professional development support to meet pre-set objectives (e.g., preparation of easy-to-follow training material and organisation of workshops to train teachers how to use the new learning management system--Canvas).
+    4. Deliver project-related professional development support to meet pre-set objectives (e.g., preparation of easy-to-follow training material and organisation of workshops to train teachers how to use the new learning management system--Canvas).

 I am also a research affiliate of the quantitative data analysis and research unit, Faculty of Education and Social Work, University of Auckland.
 My research interests include educational technology, technology-enhanced language learning, technology acceptance, and teacher education.
 My current research project focuses on the potential use of AR/VR in the educational context.

 ## Contact Details

-  Office 💼: R201, Faculty of Education and Social Work, 74 Epsom Avenue, Epsom, Auckland
+  Office :office:: R201, Faculty of Education and Social Work, 74 Epsom Avenue, Epsom, Auckland
   Cellular 📱: 022-194-6686
-  E-mail ✉️]: bmei560@aucklanduni.ac.nz
+  E-mail ✉️: bmei560@aucklanduni.ac.nz

 ## Education